 High Risk Payment Gateway

-A high risk payment gateway is an Internet application offered by merchant services providers for use in the authorization of high-risk credit card and debit card transactions.
+A payment gateway is an Internet application offered by merchant services providers for use in the authorization of high-risk credit card and debit card transactions.
 A payment gateway is generally utilized by an online business, but transactions are not limited to e-commerce.
 Some storefront and MOTO businesses use payment gateways to accept in-store retail, phone order, and online sales.

 The purpose of a payment gateway is to receive transactions that originated in a card-not-present (CNP) location, such as through a web browser or mobile phone.
 The gateway is designed to securely capture the customer's card account information and send it to the payment processor.
 The gateway links a business' website or online application to their merchant account provider.